 Initial Design

 The initial design for the X/Y Linear Translation system consisted of a steel shaft rail system, along which carriages made of methyl methacrylate would slide on bronze sleeve bearings.
 This design was inspired by the Pwdr.
-3-D printing design.
+3-D printer design.
 Shortly after receiving the steel shafts, the design decision was made to switch to an aluminum extruded rail system with flat, steel plates serving as the carriages.